(Disclaimer: this post contains affiliate links)

-Even if Target’s line is totally above-board in terms of following all fair trade standards, there are a couple of red flags:
+Even though Target’s line seems to be totally above-board in terms of following all fair trade standards, there are a couple of things to consider:

-Items from the fair trade-designated line are primarily made of unsustainable rayon and polyester.
+- Items from the fair trade-designated line may have a high percentage of unsustainable rayon and polyester.

-Universal Thread denim costs about $35, raising questions about factory wages and profit margins.
+- Universal Thread denim costs about $35, raising questions about the quality of materials and finishings.